 Installing new switches, reassembly

-I also added two layers of painter’s tape (aka masking tape – use a high quality one from 3M so it doesn’t leave sticky residue) over the bottom of the circuit board to add some extra dampening.
+I also added two layers of painter’s tape (aka masking tape – I use a high quality one from 3M so it doesn’t leave sticky residue) over the bottom of the circuit board to add some extra dampening.

 Stabiliser noise

 It seems the rattle is primarily from the hinge on the keyboard plate.
 Adding some dielectric grease can help reduce the noise.
+I didn’t have any, but would try it if I did.

 Conclusion